 3. Personalize And Customize Emails

-Marketers have more information at their fingertips like geolocation, past purchases, customer status, and third-party data — more than they’ve ever had.
+Marketers have more information at their fingertips like geolocation, past purchases, customer status, and third-party data — than they’ve ever had.
 Use that information to micro-target your customers.
 Identify specific groups in your subscriber list.
 When you have a better handle on who these groups are and what makes them tick, use personalization and customization tactics to feed them tailored marketing communications that speak precisely to their needs and desires.
 Make it best practice to include some clickable elements throughout the emails to increase your chances of getting clicks, which will help you understand if you’re hitting the market in relevancy and adding value to the customer relationships.
 A recent study found that personalization increases open rates by 26%, and Personalization can yield transaction rates as much as six times higher.

 4. Use Simple Subject Lines

 The subject line is the first thing the reader sees, and it means the difference between an email being read or deleted outright.
 Be direct and to the point in the subject line; don’t push the reader away with language that tries too hard for attention.
 Don’t try to sell the content of the email; tell the reader what the email is all about.
 This will also help you avoid spam filters, which know to look for certain kinds of keywords and phrases.
 Use actionable subject lines to inspire people to click on your email and instill urgency and excitement.
 Be as human as possible and use a familiar from one.
 Remember, if the “from” name doesn’t look like it is someone the email recipient wants to hear from, the subject line won’t matter — your email will be deleted.
 Test emojis and use them wisely.
 Emojis spice up your email subject lines and help you get more attention from your subscribers.
-According to a report by Experian, fifty-six percent of brands using emoji in their email subject lines had a higher unique open rate.
+According to a report by Experian, fifty-six percent of brands using emojis in their email subject lines had a higher unique open rate.

 5. Be Consistent